 - Discomfort when leaning backwards

-If you’re experiencing any of these symptoms, contact your doctor or other healthcare provider.
+If you’re experiencing any of these symptoms, contact your physician or other healthcare provider.
 He or she can determine whether or not the pain you feel is due to facet disease and recommend various treatment options including proper exercises, posture tips and osteopathic manipulations.
 Visit our facet disease treatments page for more details.

 Sometimes patients diagnosed with facet disease need more than standard treatment to get back into a smooth motion.
 Thankfully, there’s another option for pain relief—minimally invasive procedures performed at Laser Spine Institute.
 With a quicker recuperation time than other treatments like open-back surgery, you’ll be able to swing your golf club pain-free once again!
 For a free MRI or CT scan review, and to learn more information about our institute, contact us today.